Eugene Mackaben

-Eugene Henry Mackaben (1920 –3 1 January 1984) was a regional artist based in Tucson, Arizona known for his simple and grassroots-style paintings.
+Eugene Henry Mackaben (June 28, 1920 – January 3, 1984) was a prominent figure in the development of regional Post-WWII American Southwest modern art.
+His education in Chicago, coupled with artistic development in Mexico under the guidance of muralist David Alfaro Siqueiros and influence from other major figures within Mexican Modern Art and Mexican Muralism, created a distinctive style that matured in Tucson, Arizona.
+As an art educator, he influenced a generation of students, taught for numerous years at the University of Arizona, and offered public instructional classes.
+His paintings, prints, and drawings were continuously shown in southern Arizona throughout the 1950s, 60s, and 70s, gaining national recognition and receiving numerous awards.

 Education

 MacKaben was born in Lansing, Michigan, in 1920.
 A World War II veteran from Chicago, he received a diploma in drawing from the School of Art Institute of Chicago in 1948.
 Soon afterwards, he went to Mexico where he studied at the Insituto Allende in San Miguel de Allende 1948–49 and, from 1949 to 1950, at the Instituto Nacional de Bellas Artes, Mexico City, where he studied under David Alfaro Siqueiros and José Ruiz.
 In 1953, he graduated from the Art Institute of Chicago with a B.A. in education.